 2. Potassium Gluconate with Iodine Kelp by Zenesis Labs

-- STOP LEG CRAMPS - Keep the Charlie Horses and cramps away with our high quality Potassium supplement.
+- REDUCES LEG CRAMPS - Keep the Charlie Horses and cramps away with our high quality Potassium supplement.

 - SLEEP SOUNDLY AT NIGHT - Calm down the cramps and muscles, and find peace when you sleep.

 - BLOOD PRESSURE SUPPORT - Helps control blood pressure by balancing the effects of sodium.

 Zenesis Labs’ Potassium Gluconate with Iodine Kelp supplement has 99 milligrams of Potassium gluconate in each tablet, with 150 micrograms of Iodine as well.

 Potassium gluconate is a form of supplying potassium into our bodies — as opposed to ingesting straight potassium chloride — that’s best suited for people who have normal chloride levels, or for people who need to have their chloride levels restricted.
 The Iodine helps with your thyroid function, by regulating cellular metabolism and energy production.